 If you’re considering tile for your next home improvement project, look no further than this ultimate guide to tile to get you started.

 Tile is a beautiful way to add a touch of class to your home.
 Tile can brighten a room, make it cozier and completely change the feel of your kitchen or bathroom.
 There’s no more drab paneling, no more splits in the linoleum, and no more hard scrubbing just to get up one stubborn spot.
-Tile can take years and years of wear without dulling its appearance.
+Modern tile can take years and years of wear without dulling its appearance.
 Rugged beauty aside, the reasons for a professional tile installation are endless.

 Practical Reasons to Install Tile

 There are many practical reasons to install tile flooring.
 Tile lasts for many years, and manufacturers usually have a warranty that lasts decades based on normal use.
 Tile is relatively low-maintenance compared to other floor types.
 Wood floors may need occasional coats of floor wax, plus you have to watch out for scratches, nicks and dings.
-Linoleum or thin vinyl rolls require floor cleanings at least once per week to maintain.
+Linoleum or thin vinyl rolls require floor cleaning at least once per week to maintain.
 That can get cumbersome if you have mobility issues or if you’re too busy in any given week.

 Tile usually just needs vacuuming or dusting and that’s it.
 There are no waxes to prevent buildup or any special chemicals to enhance the shine of the floor.
 All you have is the beauty of the tile and a once-a-week vacuuming or sweeping for maintenance.
 You can literally stand back and admire the tile flooring without worrying about how to maintain it.

 You have many practical, daily reasons to invest in high-quality tile for your kitchen or bathroom floor.
-However, tile can enhance your home in ways that you might not expect.
+However, tile can enhance your home in creative ways that you might not expect.

 Other Reasons for Tile

-Investing in tile increases the resale value of your home if you decide to sell, refinance or take out a second mortgage.
+Investing in beautiful tile increases the resale value of your home if you decide to sell, refinance or take out a second mortgage.
 Keep copious amounts of notes and official documents during the install so you know precisely how much it cost.
 If you decide to sell, a real estate agent can take into account your investment and raise the price of the home based on the money you spent, plus the appraised value of the improvement.
 Do the math to find out how floor tile can increase your home’s value depending on where you live.

 Floor tile is nontoxic, so long as installers use nontoxic grout.
 You don’t have to worry about allergies you get from carpeting chemicals.
 Some types of tile are made from all-natural stone materials, so you have the beauty of Mother Nature right in your own home.